e-ucm/t-mon/README.md

 ![remote upload](docs/images/remote%20upload.png)

-* If you are accessing SIMVA JSON files, you will see a widget file selector similar to the one in local mode.

 In any case, choose your JSON file containing a list of xAPI-SG statements.

 ### 3. Run the analysis